bazel-contrib/rules_nodejs/docs/Built-ins.md

 ## DeclarationInfo

 The DeclarationInfo provider allows JS rules to communicate typing information.
-TypeScript's .d.ts files are used as the interop format for describing types.
+TypeScript's .d.ts files are used as the interop format for describing types. package.json files are included as well, as TypeScript needs to read the "typings" property.

 Do not create DeclarationInfo instances directly, instead use the declaration_info factory function.